Leitech

 Leitech Digital DIGI-Combi — Calibration

-The Digi-COMBI delivers 0.01mm / 0.0005" resolution — but only if it's properly calibrated.
-This video covers digital recalibration using the Setting Disc and battery management without losing stored calibration settings.
-In an Industry 4.0 environment, your SPC data is only as good as the calibration behind it.
+The Leitech COMBI Gage delivers a remarkable resolution of 0.01mm / 0.0005" — but this precision measurement is only achievable if it's properly calibrated.
+This video demonstrates digital recalibration using the Setting Disc and battery management, ensuring you won't lose your stored calibration settings.
+In an Industry 4.0 environment, your SPC data's accuracy hinges on the depth calibration behind it.

 Leitech DMG Digital Motorized Gage- Calibration

 High-volume production lines don't have time for operator variability.
-The DMG eliminates it entirely — standardized motorized torque, every check, every shift, every operator.
-This video shows the DMG in action: power-driven thread size and depth verification at production speed.
-Consistent torque entry and digital depth readout deliver the GR&R performance automated environments demand.
-Same taperlock thread members as every Leitech handle.
-One system.
-Four levels of precision.
+The DMG eliminates it entirely — standardized motorized torque for every check, every shift, every operator.
+This video showcases the DMG in action, demonstrating power-driven thread size and depth verification at production speed.
+With consistent torque entry and digital depth readout, the system ensures the GR&R performance that automated environments demand.
+The Leitech COMBI Gage features the same taperlock thread members as every Leitech handle, providing one system with four levels of precision measurement, including critical depth calibration.

 The Leitech COMBI Calibration Master

-The fastest, most foolproof way to calibrate your Standard or Hi-Resolution COMBI Gage.
-Dial in your thread pitch — the correct calibration length sets automatically.
-No calipers.
-No gage blocks.
-No guesswork.
+The fastest, most foolproof way to calibrate your Standard or Hi-Resolution Leitech COMBI Gage is through precise depth calibration.
+Dial in your thread pitch, and the correct calibration length sets automatically.
+No calipers, no gage blocks, and no guesswork are needed for accurate precision measurement.

 Custom Leitech Gage Solutions — Your Problem Is Our Business